- All Topics

 Across industry there has been a move toward predictive and proactive maintenance, but unfortunately a large number of organizations are still operating in the reactive maintenance mode.
 This can be a difficult cycle to break due to the efforts required just to keep equipment running.
-Frequently, repairs only involve getting machines back up and not actually fixing them.
+Without a staff of properly trained lubrication technicians and the right equipment to support their efforts, it can feel like fighting a losing battle.
+Often, this leads to repair efforts focus only on getting machines back up and running and not actually fixing them.

 Now consider the cost savings an effective lubrication program can provide in the form of increased equipment reliability, reduced lubricant consumption and fewer repair parts.
 Lower overtime costs could also pay for the program’s implementation and management.
 Doesn’t this sound like something that would be of interest to your plant manager?

 It is important to realize that proper lubrication is a skilled trade.
 Lube technicians must be trained how to determine which lubricant is best for each application.
 They should also know how to calculate the correct relubrication quantity and frequency.
 In order to learn these skills, technicians must be trained and certified.
 Just like every other skilled trade, lubrication requires a training and certification component.

 With the average age of skilled workers approaching 60, more and more of these individuals will be retiring in the next several years.
 Sadly, few younger workers are entering into the skilled trades, which will leave a huge deficit of trained workers.

 |44%||of MachineryLubrication.com visitors say their plant outsources lubrication or maintenance tasks to contract-based laborers|

 If you do not have immediate access to skilled, trained and certified lubrication technicians, it may be time to look into contracting out this function.
 A good contractor not only can provide trained and certified lube techs but can also help you develop procedures for your lubrication-related tasks as well as implement, maintain and manage your lubrication program.